Tales from the Jugular

 The metal community received a fatal blow on April 14th 2010, when Type O Negative

-frontman Peter Steele passed away from heart failure.
+frontman Peter Steele passed away from aortic aneurysm.
 The Brooklyn native was instrumental

 in the gothic metal scene, really establishing a more metallic approach to goth that had